IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     **Congratulations!**, you have successfully deployed a LLM on Power10.

 11. Let's verify that the model running is tinyllama!.
-Click on the pod name to enter the pod details view/page.
+Click on the pod name **(A)** to enter the pod details view/page.
     ![image](https://github.com/user-attachments/assets/5a6e4078-9047-4d2f-ab84-942f938b46b7)
 12. In the pod details page, click on the **Logs** **(A)** tab to see the pod logs.
     ![image](https://github.com/user-attachments/assets/c7bb75d5-6768-45fa-b51f-37fef4132218)